RomeshKTripathi/Notes/ReactNotes.md

 # React.memo(Component)
 * React.memo prevents unnecessary re-rendering i.e re-render on unchanged props.
-* React.memo can not prevent rendering when render it is intentionally triggerd (by state change or effect)
+* React.memo can not prevent rendering when render it is intentionally/explicitly triggerd (by state change or effect)

 React.memo
 ```js